China's neighboring countries

 In the late 1950s and early 1960s the ‘Sino-Soviet Split’ first cooled relations and then transformed them into outright hostility.
 There was personal animosity between Mao and Khrushchev ➚ as they held different views on how Communism should develop.
 In 1969 the Battle of Damansky Island ➚ on the Ussuri River tensions turned into armed conflict, if only for 90 minutes.
-It was the intervention of Ho Chi Minh that helped calm tensions.
+It was the intervention of Ho Chi Minh ➚ of Vietnam that helped calm tensions.
 In the 1970s Russia supported hostile regimes to China in Vietnam; Laos and built up offensive capability along its long border with China particularly in Mongolia.
 China built extensive military defenses on Hainan island as China feared invasion from Vietnam, and it was only with the break-up of the U.S.S.R. in the 1990s that tensions have eased.See also Russia (Wikipedia) ➚

 Mongolia 蒙古 (Menggu)Population 3 million Area 1,566,000 sqkms GDP $9,293